MediciHouse07/Learning_Records/CA_SO_Math_All.md

 - valid argument: one where if premises are true then conclusion is also true
 - truth table
 - P->Q, only TF is false

+## Logic 3

+2023/05/07

+- atomic sentence
+- -> => equivalent
+- both premises are true, valid argument
+- premise and conclusion
+- if sometimes premises are true but conclusion are falise, it is an invald argument

+## Logic 4

+2023/05/07

+- valid argument or not
+- all premises are true, conclusion must be true
+- when not are premises are true, that row we don't care
+-

 # IV_Real_Analysis